 During my long flights to and from Korea, I read the final Harry Potter instalment.
 To be honest I was a little disappointed.
 Two-thirds of the book is spent with the characters in a tent arguing with each other and the rest watching countless other characters getting killed in rather predictable ways.
 After all that Rowling could have at least killed Harry off properly without all this resurrection nonsense and then a sappy flash-forwards to their future lives.
 I guess there’s no satisfying everyone and it’s somewhat sad to see the end of the series.

 “In the name of ensuring stability and harmony in the country during the 2008 Olympic Games, the Chinese Government continues to detain and harass political activists, journalists, lawyers and human rights workers.
 Get involved: www.amnesty.sk” [via]

-I know Amnesty is somewhat controversial but I still wholeheartedly believe that China are continuing to sweep human rights under the proverbial carpet.
-It’s such a shame because the Olympics were the perfect opportunity for China to clean up it’s act.
-As I once heard someone say, China likes to seem democratic on the outside but on the inside it’s as despotic as it ever was.
+I know Amnesty is somewhat controversial but I still wholeheartedly believe that China is continuing to sweep human rights under the proverbial carpet.
+It’s such a shame because the Olympics were the perfect opportunity for China to clean up its act.
+As I once heard someone say, China likes to seem democratic on the outside but on the inside, it’s as despotic as it ever was.
 The sad thing is that many of the Chinese I’ve spoken to don’t really care as long as they have a satisfactory quality of life.